Tryon Palace: Museum

-Two interactive museums

 Visitors enter the Pepsi Family Center via a virtual time machine that takes them to the year 1835 in Craven County.
 Here, historic roles can be adopted that allow for a number of hands-on activities.
 The Center provides an intergenerational, interactive learning adventure for parents and children working as teams: sailing a ship, distilling turpentine and producing naval stores, piecing an electronic quilt, and helping the shopkeeper find merchandise for customers in the dry goods store.